Free shipping to 48 States!

 5. Sensory Room

-All the child’s senses are engaged in a 'full body' experience to aid in the development of vocalization and cause and effect skills.
+Utilizing many of the previous tools in perfect unison, sensory rooms engage all the senses in a 'full body' experience that supports the development of vocalization, as well as cause and effect skills.

 We hope that you now understand how to spot dyslexia and what the early signs of dyslexia in toddlers and children are.
-If your child has shown any of the early signs of dyslexia or if you would like to invest in dyslexia-friendly sensory products, please contact us to talk to one of our expert sensory advisors.
+If your child has shown any of the early signs of dyslexia or if you would like to invest in dyslexia-friendly sensory products, get in touch with one of our expert sensory advisors.
 Together, we can explore the best sensory products or services for your child’s needs.